HL7-DaVinci/CDS-Library/CQLCookbook.md

 ## Overview
 As described in the Ruleset Development 101 document, DRLS invovles the prepopulation of clinical questionnaires from a patient's electronic health record (EHR).
-This prepopulation is done by means of a clinical quality language (CQL) file that fethches FHIR resources form the EHR.
+This prepopulation is done by means of a clinical quality language (CQL) file that fetches FHIR resources form the EHR.

 ## Contents
 Every ruleset within the CDS-Library repo will contain at least one CQL prepopulation file.
 These CQL files tend to follow the same generic format.
 The instructions below will provide: